Introduction to Cluster Algebras. Chapters 1-3: Basic definitions

 \end{remark}

-\begin{remark} It is often more natural to work with \emph{(unlabeled) seeds}, which differ from the labeled ones in that we identify two seeds $(\tilde \xx,\tilde B)$ and $(\tilde \xx',\tilde B')$ in which $\xx'$ is a permutation of~$\xx$, and $\tilde B'$ is obtained from~$\tilde B$ by the corresponding permutation of rows and columns.
-Note that ignoring the labeling does not affect the resulting cluster algebra in a meaningful way. \end{remark}
+\begin{remark} As \cref{fig:A2} suggests, it is often more natural to work with \emph{(unlabeled) seeds}, which differ from the labeled ones in that we identify two seeds $(\tilde \xx,\tilde B)$ and $(\tilde \xx',\tilde B')$ in which $\xx'$ is a permutation of~$\xx$, and $\tilde B'$ is obtained from~$\tilde B$ by the corresponding permutations of rows and columns.
+We note that ignoring the labeling does not affect the resulting cluster algebra in a meaningful way.
+Accordingly, we will occasionally treat $\xx$ (and/or~$\tilde\xx$) as a set rather than as a labeled sequence. \end{remark}

 \begin{remark} Many questions arising in cluster algebra theory and its applications do not really concern cluster algebras as such.
 These are questions which are not about commutative rings carrying a cluster structure; rather, they are about seed patterns and the birational transformations that relate extended clusters to each other.
 For those questions, the choice of the ground ring is immaterial: the formulas remain the same regardless. \end{remark}